Should you Consider a Retail Credit Card?

 Related Article: What to Consider Before Getting Your First Credit Card

-They’re Relatively Easy to Get
+Retail Store Credit Cards Are Relatively Easy to Get

 Traditionally, credit experts used to advise new credit users to get a retail loan, like when buying furniture or a major appliance.
-This kind of loan would give young consumers the chance to pay off a single purchase over multiple payments, and prove they can handle carrying debt from month to month.
-The problem is, the majority of businesses no longer offer that type of loan —most furniture and appliance stores will offer you their credit card instead.
+This kind of loan would give young consumers the chance to pay off a single purchase over multiple monthly payments, and prove they can handle carrying debt from month to month.
+The problem is, many businesses no longer offer that type of loan —most furniture and appliance stores will offer you their store credit card instead.
 The same principle applies—if you get the store card and pay off your appliance/furniture purchase responsibly, you will do a lot to establish your creditworthiness.
 That is, assuming you don’t use the credit card for a spending spree or miss any payments.

 Learn More: Quick Ways to Improve Your Credit Score